layilin/SP23-33852/_annotations/book4.md

 144.381. sacred nine.
 The nine muses of art, literature, and science.

+144.370n Guinea.

+144.370n they can also do good on a plantation, provided they are kept by the white people in proper subordination.

+145.387 Fern root.

+148.388-389 Old teeth...lizard's skeleton; a serpent's head.

 145.391. phial...leach.
 A vessel for holding liquids.
 A physician.

+145.392-393 strange jargon, and wild circles forms.

+145.394 Secure from poison; for to poison they are infamously prone:

+145.398-399 This, diseases fly; Diseases follow: such its wonderous power!

 145.406.
 Lucifer.
 Or Phosphorus.
 In Greek mythology, he brings the morning light.

 146.407. rushy couch.
 Beds made from stiff and hollow plants.

+146.410 broom-bush.

+146.414 jalap.

+146.415 solanum.

+146.416 crickets, snakes, and lizars 'gin their coil;

 146.415n.
 Linnaeus...Dr.
 Stork.
 Carl Linnaeus (1707-1778), was a Swedish naturalist who established a new taxonomic system and was particularly renowned for his botanic knowledge.
 Author of *Species Plantarum*, *Genera Plantarum*, and *Systema Naturae*. <!--can't find Dr. Stork-->

+146.415n monopetalous flower.

 [people] 147.424 Ethiop.
 Ethiop and Ethiopia (also Aethiop and Aethiopia) were sometimes used by the Greeks and Romans to refer to a specific people and region of Africa, but Ethiop was used to designate a generically black African as well.
 Ethiopians also were referenced in a classical proverb about "washing the Ethiopian" or turning black skin white.
 The proverb and subsequent versions, which were widely circulated in the early modern period and eighteenth century, framed the task as impossible and hence were used in justifications of racial difference and African inferiority based on skin color.